realbigplugins/woocommerce-bulk-discount/readme.txt

 6. Example of percentage bulk discount visibility on the cart page.

 == Changelog ==

+= 2.3.2 =
+* (4 Feb 2016) Bugfix - the discount was not applied when the user created an account during checkout.

 = 2.3.1 =
 * (28 Sep 2014) Bugfix - settings tab was not working in WooCommerce 2.0.x